Last Updated on March 8, 2021 by

 Step 3 – Smooth The Caulk

-Wear a latex glove to prevent caulk from sticking onto your skin.
+Wear a latex glove to prevent caulk from sticking to your skin.
 You should then dip one of the gloved fingers in clear water to wet it.
 Using the finger, smooth the caulk to produce a neatly, curved bead.
 Ensure that the bead overlaps the other line or seam on each side.

 Why Does Caulk Keep On Cracking And Splitting?

 If your caulking has poor adhesion, it will lead to its pulling away from the surface and also falling out.
-Your caulk may lack adhesion due to sheet rock dust.
-If you don’t clean off the surface properly or the paint is of low-quality that is chalky, this will result in poor adhesion.
+Your caulk may lack adhesion due to sheetrock dust.
+If you don’t clean off the surface properly or the paint is of low quality that is chalky, this will result in poor adhesion.

 Your caulk may not get into cracks that are too small or very tight but will just bridge over the surface.
 If this is the case, it will result in splitting even if the temperature and humidity changes are minor.
-Ensure that for the caulk to fill in the crack correctly there is 1/16 to 1/4 inches.
+Ensure that for the caulk to fill in the crack correctly there is 1/16 to 1/4 inches

 How To Prevent Cracking And Splitting

-2. Get rid of chalky paint and dust from the surface
+• Get rid of chalky paint and dust from the surface

-3. Nail the trim tightly
+• Nail the trim tightly

-4. Ensure that there is a gap wide enough for caulk to fill properly
+• Ensure that there is a gap wide enough for caulk to fill properly

-5. Excessively wet wipe the interior caulk to leave a thin bead
+• Excessively wet wipe the interior caulk to leave a thin bead

 Conclusion

-The length of time that caulk lasts depends on various factors such as the application process, the type of material used, among others.
+The length of time that caulk lasts depends on various factors such as the application process, and the type of material used, among others.
 But you need to practice enough caution as outlined here to get the best outcome of caulking.